QAston/md-wiki-public/software-eng/windows/msys2.md

 - [mingw setup for llvm](https://github.com/valtron/llvm-stuff/wiki/Set-up-Windows-dev-environment-with-MSYS2)
 - [mingw setup for openfgrameworks](https://openframeworks.cc/setup/msys2/)
 - [msys2 path guide](https://www.msys2.org/docs/filesystem-paths/)
+  - this means that `cmd.exe /c` will by default be converted to `cmd.exe C:\`, unless escaped `cmd.exe //c` or disabled using `MSYS2_ARG_CONV_EXCL="*"`
+  - this is also true for env variables: MSYS2_ENV_CONV_EXCL="*" (which will sadly prevent PATH from being fixed)
+  - the conversion is only applied when msys apps execute native apps, not the other way around
 - [msys here](https://gist.github.com/elieux/ef044468d067d68040c7), windowsterminal-shell is much better though

 ### useful utilities